 No-Knead Sourdough Loaf

-- plus extra to sprinkle and replenish the starter
+- plus extra flour to sprinkle and replenish the starter

 - Place the sourdough starter in a large mixing bowl.
-(Remember to replenish the starter after you have made your dough, see below. ) Make up to 450g/1lb (2 cups) with water and add the bread flour and salt.
+(Remember to replenish the starter after you have made your dough, see below. ) Make up to 450g/1lb (2 cups) with water.
+Then add the bread flour and salt.

 - Mix to form a rough ball of slightly sticky dough.
 The dough does not require kneading just mixing until the flour and water is combined.